 The School of Mathematics undergraduate timetables of all teaching components and coursework assessments are available by year of study from the Schools website.
 Students personal individual timetables are available from My Manchester.

 As a general rule for each hour in class you should spend two hours on independent study.
-This will include reading lecture notes and textbooks, working on exercises and preparing for coursework and examinations.
+This will include reading lecture notes, podcasts and textbooks, working on exercises and preparing for coursework and examinations.